limneos/SpringBoard-and-Dock-Plugins-API/README.md

 	}
 	@end

-When the PluginManager initalizes, it loads all bundles from the plugins directory and instantiates the PrincipalClass objects with the -(id)init method.
+When the PluginManager initalizes, it loads all bundles from the plugins directory (or WeeApps directory) and instantiates the PrincipalClass objects with the -(id)init method.
 The view that is added to the dock or springboard is what YOU return in your object's method -(id)view.

 This view is autoresized to fit the dock or springboard, so I suggest you consider it as a wrapper view and leave it alone, and add subviews inside it to work with.